istupakov/onnx-asr/README.md

 Key features of **onnx-asr** include:

-* Supports many modern ASR [models](#supported-model-architectures)
+* Supports many modern ASR [models](https://istupakov.github.io/onnx-asr/usage/#supported-model-names)
-* Runs on a wide range of devices, from small IoT / edge devices to servers with powerful GPUs ([benchmarks](https://istupakov.github.io/onnx-asr/benchmarks/))
+* Runs on a wide range of devices, from small IoT/edge devices to servers with powerful GPUs ([benchmarks](https://istupakov.github.io/onnx-asr/benchmarks/))
-* Works on Windows, Linux, and macOS on x86 and Arm CPUs, with support for CUDA, TensorRT, CoreML, ROCm, and DirectML
+* Works on Windows, Linux, and macOS on x86 and Arm CPUs, with support for CUDA, TensorRT, CoreML, DirectML, ROCm, and WebGPU
 * Supports NumPy versions from 1.22 to 2.4+ and Python versions from 3.10 to 3.14
 * Loads models from Hugging Face or local directories, including quantized versions
 * Accepts WAV files or NumPy arrays, with built-in file reading and resampling
-* Supports custom models (if their architecture is supported)
+* Supports custom models (see the [Conversion Guide](https://istupakov.github.io/onnx-asr/conversion/) for instructions)
 * Supports batch processing
 * Supports long-form recognition using [VAD](https://istupakov.github.io/onnx-asr/usage/#vad-voice-activity-detection) (Voice Activity Detection)
 * Can return token-level timestamps and log probabilities